Hillsborough County Property Taxes

 The median home value in Hillsborough County, New Hampshire is $385,500, according to U.S. Census Bureau American Community Survey 2019-2023 5-Year Estimates.

-How are property taxes calculated in New Hampshire?
+How does Hillsborough County rank for property taxes in New Hampshire?

 Counties with Similar Tax Rates